andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 Next to capability in importance is culture and alignment.
 And this isn't just in the IT department, or the development team, this is within the organization.
 An organizations culture in relation to software development can mean software delivery can be viewed as a collaborative journey towards a goal, or as a negotiated set of compromises towards fulfilling a mandate.

-In some companies, who have a divide between _The Business_ and _IT_, who treat IT as service and cost center instead of as a creater of value, software delivery will always be a challenge.
+In some companies, who have a divide between _The Business_ and _IT_, who treat IT as service and cost centre instead of as a creator of value, software delivery will always be a challenge.
 These organizations will always view _on time and on budget_ to be more important than _value delivered_.
 Decision making will tend to fall outside of development teams, with teams given solutions to build, instead of problems to solve.
 When things don't go to plan, these organizations will encourage will seek to attribute blame and fault, rather than acknowledge the fact that they are solving challenging problems, and to learn from failure.

 In other companies, people work together collaboratively towards a clearly communicated goal.
 Everyone assumes everyone else is working with integrity, discipline, accountability, effort, and respect, doing the best job that they can given their environment, information, and tools, to progress towards the goal.
 Decision making is subordinated to the appropriate level, with leaders and managers understanding that the best people to create the solutions are those closest to the problem being solved.
 These organizations will focus on embracing reality, empowering their people, collaborating to solve challenging problems, and ultimately create value-driven cultures that are _far more effective_ at delivering successful outcomes.